Jintong Cai

 “Intuition and narrativity should never stand in opposition; human intuition is uninterrupted, and every event is made up of uninterrupted intuition and rational choice.
 Rationality is a beautiful quality inherent in human beings, and choice proves their existence.
 The moment intuition is spoken, it becomes an event, and the event becomes a trace of intuition.
 My work is a balance between intuition and narrative.
 You see the world.
 You see yourself.
 The existence of the beauty of rationality and intuition is meaning.”

 Jintong is a visual artist.
-In her works, she tries to construct a new world with continuous intuition, feelings about the world, and the artist's cultural experiences and sources of identity.
-She uses narrative text to integrate intuition and happenings and finally finds new intuitions and feelings within the text and happenings through sculpture, materials, and images.
-Her work explores the disregard of human emotions in the face of macro-environmental influences and the fading of history in the face of changing times.
+In her work, she attempts to construct a new world through continuous intuition, her perceptions of the world, sensory experiences established with materials, and her own cultural experiences and identity.
+She uses narrative text to integrate intuition and events, and then seeks new intuition and feelings through sculpture, materials, and images within the text and events.
+Her work explores the neglect of human emotions in the face of macro-environmental influences and the disappearance of history in the ever-changing times.
+In her creation, she engages in dialogue with materials and space as a listener.
+Through sculpture, installation, and writing, Jintong transforms fictionalised text and materials from single-narrative, human-centric concepts into a new sculptural material, placing the artist's personal feelings within them and achieving a state of equality between humans and objects.

 Education Background